 Sentimental Postcards with Horses

 The horses featured in these cards are often dramatic in coloring, either white or black, with a long mane and tail.
 The ladies posing them often wear romantic flowing cloths with long loose hair and accessories such as flowers.
-The overall effect is an idealized, dreamy and romantic scene--without being overtly sexually provocative.
+The overall effect is an soft, dreamy and romantic scene--beautiful in an idealized way but without being overtly sexually provocative.

 E. A. Schwerdtfeger & Ce, Berlin (1894-1920)

 EAS also has a London and New York office.
 Their logo is an E&S within a heart.
 (Example shown right).
 Their main focus was on postcards of well known actresses, but also of beautiful women in exotic costumes.
 They tend towards women with stronger features and higher contrast compositions.